 - Explore ways to create opportunities to support and enable the uptake of NBS in developing countries.

-- Expected outcomes of the roundtable are:
+The outcomes of the roundtable included:

 - Guidance on the weather, climate and hydrological global-to-local scale data and information requirements from the global weather enterprise for NBS to support flood and drought risk reduction.